My Cart (0 pieces)

 Which vector file is best for printing?

 Vector files are generally the best choice for printing because they are made up of lines and curves rather than pixels, so they can be scaled to any size without losing quality.
-The most common vector file formats for printing are PDFs for scaling SVG and AI.
+The most common vector file formats and image formats used for printing are PDFs for scaling SVG and AI.

 PNG vs. SVG for print?